3ffy/opacityOnScroll/README.md

 ===============

 JQuery Plugin whose progessively reduce the opacity of an element relative to his scroll container / document.

-(element recently visible = opacity 100%, element half hidden = opacity 50%, etc. until opacity = 0%).
+(element at the top of the screen = opacity 100%, element half hidden = opacity 50%, etc. until opacity = 0%).

 Usage
 -----